Gluten and Food Labeling

 - Some manufacturers may choose to include the logo of a gluten-free certification program on their food labels; however, FDA does not endorse, accredit, or recommend any particular third-party gluten-free certification program.

-- Packaging of some foods that were labeled as “gluten-free” prior to the new regulation may look the same as they did before because the foods already met the new definition and did not need revised packaging.
+- Packaging of some foods that were labeled as “gluten-free” prior to the regulation may look the same as they did before because the foods already met the definition and did not need revised packaging.